Which Diamond Naturals Grain Free Dry Recipes Get

-Diamond Naturals Grain Free dog food earns the Advisor’s mid-tier rating of 3.5 stars.
+Diamond Naturals Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Diamond Naturals Grain Free product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Diamond Naturals Grain Free product line includes the 3 dry dog foods listed below.

-Diamond Naturals Grain Free Beef and Sweet Potato was selected to represent the other products in the line for this review.
+Diamond Naturals Grain Free Pasture-Raised Beef and Sweet Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Diamond Naturals Grain Free Beef and Sweet Potato
+Diamond Naturals Grain Free Pasture-Raised Beef and Sweet Potato

 Dry Dog Food

 Ingredients: Beef, lamb meal, sweet potatoes, peas, lentils, pea flour, canola oil (preserved with mixed tocopherols), tomato pomace, fish meal, natural flavor, flaxseed, salmon oil (source of DHA), salt, dl-methionine, choline chloride, taurine, dried chicory root, Yucca schidigera extract, tomatoes, blueberries, raspberries, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, manganese sulfate, copper sulfate, potassium iodide, thiamine mononitrate, manganese proteinate, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, sodium selenite, pyridoxine hydrochloride, vitamin B12 supplement, riboflavin, vitamin D3 supplement, folic acid